Roboy/ravestate/README.md

   |----------------------|-------------|
   | ravestate_wildtalk   | [ParlAI](https://github.com/roboy/parlai) -based generative conversational module.
   | ravestate_hibye      | Simply voices __Hi!__ (or the likes thereof) when an interlocutor is added, and __Bye__ when one is removed.
+  | ravestate_persqa     | Conducts personalized smalltalk with interlocutors, interacts with Scientio to persist trivia.
   | ravestate_genqa      | [DrQA](https://github.com/roboy/drqa) -based general question answering module.
   | ravestate_roboyqa    | QA module which provides answers to questions about Roboy, such as __Who is your dad?__
   | ravestate_akinator   | Enables dialog-based play of [Akinator!](modules/ravestate_akinator/README.md)